Eric-Souza/snake-game/README.md

 # snake-game

+## Deployment

-## This app has been deployed using Netlify, check it out: https://605ca582cab0b042440fda32--snakegamenetlifyjavascript.netlify.app
+- This app has been deployed using Netlify, check it out: https://605dd92f0daf1127466e930b--snakegamenetlifyjavascript.netlify.app

 ## How to play